DataDog/documentation/content/synthetics/browser_check.md

 ##### Use the variable

-Once created, use your variable to set an input text on a form, search bar, etc. Use the little hand on your variable box to create an input step:
+Once created, use your variable to set an input text on a form or search bar.
+Use the little hand on your variable box to create an input step:

 {{< img src="synthetics/browser_check/variable_input.gif" alt="Variable Input" responsive="true" style="width:80%;">}}